anshumandas/get-flutter-fire/README.md

+## Admin Flow :
-6. **Admin**: Admins have access to manage users, oversee transactions, and monitor app activities.
+4. **Admin**: Admins have access to manage users, oversee transactions, and monitor app activities and He can also do stuff as a Buyer flow
 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/e5cacf49-995f-4b19-a43a-734a14cd916c" alt="User Added Business Details" width="300"/></td>